bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

 At every pivot step of the simplex method, we must select a free variable that we want to increase.
-Sometimes there will be only one free variable that increases the objective function, and then there is only one possible choice.
+Sometimes there will be only one free variable that increases the objective function, and then there is only one choice.
 However, usually there are many possible free variables to choose from.
 Pivoting rules specify how to make this choice.
 For example, such a rule may say that we should always choose the variable with the largest positive coefficient in the objective function.
 A different rule may say that we should always choose a variable with the smallest index.
 There are other options too.
-It is an open question if it is possible to find pivoting rules that are better than all other possibilities, i.e. that give the solution of every linear programming using the least number of computations.
+It is an open question if it is possible to find pivoting rules that are better than all other possibilities, i.e. that give the solution of every linear program using the least number of computations.
 All known pivoting rules do not have this property: each of them works well in some cases, but is not optimal in some other cases.